holisticnetworking/title-to-terms/readme.txt

 Multisite admins take note: this plugin is especially helpful if you're building a community-based site where tagging is important and your bloggers are not always diligent about tagging.

 == Installation ==
-Very simple, very easy:
 1. Extract the zip file and upload the title_to_tags folder to your /wp-content/plugins directory.
 2. Activate plugin by going to the Plugins section of your Control Panel.
-3. Configure the plugin by going to Settings -> Writing in your Control Panel.
+3. Configure the plugin by going to Settings -> Writing in your Control Panel:

+* __Ignored Words__: By default, words with weak SEO meanings are skipped.
+This is the list of those terms, which can be edited to add or remove words as necessary for your application.
+* __Append Tags__: By default, T2TU only adds terms to posts without preexisting terms.
+Checking this box allows T2TU to append that list.
+* __Taxonomies and Post Types__: For each post type, set the taxonomy for which you want to automatically add terms.

 == Frequently Asked Questions ==

 = How Can I Contribute? =

 The plugin is now being maintained on GitHub, so please do contribute all your questions, comments, suggestions, fixes and improvements with me [here](https://github.com/holisticnetworking/title-to-terms).